 A company that is both a manufacturer of a medical device and an importer and/or distributor of another medical device must pay both an annual fee as a manufacturer pursuant to the rules of the executive order on fees payable for medical devices and an annual fee as an importer/distributor pursuant to the executive order on fees payable by importers and distributors of medical devices.

 Log in by using your business NemID.
 You will receive an acknowledgement when we have processed the registration.
 It may take up to 14 days.

 Use the list of devices if you want to register class I devices or system and procedure packs.
 Please submit a list of devices if you market and sterilise devices that are marketed as non-sterilised by the manufacturer, but intended to be sterilised before use.

 If an error message appears, the Danish Central Business Register may not have any information about the number of employees in the company.
-Please send an email to email@example.com, then we will send a form to you.
+Please send an email to Send an email, then we will send a form to you.